nomahi/RESiLIENT/README.md

 ---

-This repository contains the R codes used for generating the results of the article "Five cognitive and behavioural skills to treat subthreshold depression among adults in the community: A master study of smartphone CBT involving four 2x2 factorial randomised trials (RESiLIENT trial)" (Furukawa et al., 2024+).
+This repository contains the R codes used for the statistical analyses of the article "Five cognitive and behavioural skills to treat subthreshold depression among adults in the community: A master study of smartphone CBT involving four 2x2 factorial randomised trials (RESiLIENT trial)" (Furukawa et al., 2024+).
 The protocol paper and statistical analysis plan document are published as Furukawa et al. (2023) and Noma et al. (2024).

-The "Codes" folder of this repository contains:
+The "Codes" directory of this repository contains:
 -- `MMRM_Tables_2_and_3a.r`: R code to generate the results in Tables 2 and 3a;
 -- `MMRM_Tables_3b.r`: R code to generate the results in Table 3b;
 -- `MMRM_Tables_3c.r`: R code to generate the results in Table 3c;